NoahPidding/Projectexploring/README.md

 **Rivan**:
-Succeded in putting different genres of music into Repl.it✅ Sucdeded in changing the background color into different colors✅ **Sarah**:
+Succeded in putting different genres of music into Repl.it✅ Sucdeded in changing the background color into different colors✅

+**Sarah**:
+Succeeded in adding an animated background within the Repl.it environment ✅ Researched ways to make websites responsive to all size screens (eg. using % EV and VH instead of px) ✅

 # Self + Scrum Master Grading
 **Rohan**: